Skip to main content

 New Chesterton began as the vast Chesterton expansion - caused largely by its proximity to Cambridge - in the Victorian era, before Chesterton became part of Cambridge.

-Arbury was already a large, still developing housing estate - North and South Arbury (North Arbury also containing the small King's Hedges sub-estate, near King's Hedges Road) - before it gained its own Arbury ward (which actually covered the original estate) in 1968.
+Arbury was already a large, still developing housing estate - North and South Arbury (North Arbury also containing the small King's Hedges sub-estate, near King's Hedges Road - the King's Hedges name being an illogical obsession of council planners back then, which didn't gain much traction with local people) - before it gained its own Arbury ward (which actually covered the whole of the original estate) in 1968.
 It had a strong sense of identity and community and subsequent decades, whatever councils did with local electoral wards, saw some wonderful community and local history projects in the original Arbury.

 The wards still change and we really feel Cambridge city and county councillors do nobody any favours in trying to insist they are the be-and-end-all of districts outside of the 'historic' city centre.